 What Are Some Disadvantages?

-Obviously, there are also disadvantages to hiring a guided tour.
+There are also disadvantages to hiring a guided tour.
 Some of them include:

 Elevated cost.
 Tours can be expensive.
 Depending on your destination, you may be looking at 65 dollars or more plus tip per person.
 If you’re traveling with family, each ticket will add up.
 However, if you’re traveling with a large group, you may be able to negotiate a rate with the tour company.